This note preserves Durmitor as a technical mountain reference, not as a standing recommendation to fly it.

 Operational caution

-Cable-car operation, winter closure of the upper section, mountain weather, and landing choice are current-operational questions.
+Cable-car operation, winter closure of the upper section, mountain weather, and landing choice are current local and lift status questions.

 Quick answers